nahuely/Give-Freely-FE-Coding-Challenge/README.md

 3. You are welcome to design each component as you like, please make sure each section looks polished.

+4. This challenge should take you 3-4 hours.
+If you hit the end of that time and have more to add, please include a note with the items you were unable to get to

 #### Data Access:
 *URL:* `https://api.jsonbin.io/v3/b/64678cf09d312622a36121b8`